OpenAstroTech/OpenAstroTracker-Desktop/ASCOM.Driver/OpenAstroTracker/README.txt

 Release History
 ---------------
+ - 6.6.6.8 : Released 2024-01-20
+   Added support for actually, really setting Longitude and Latitude.

  - 6.6.6.7 : Released 2024-01-19
    Added support for setting Longitude and Latitude.
    Increased allowed range of DEC and RA steps for OAM support.